-The study of Ramayah and Leen (2013)on what drives relationship quality?
+The study of Ramayah and Leen (2013) on what drives relationship quality?
 A study of two retail clothing stores showed for the retail clothing stores, satisfaction and loyalty of a customer are no longer solely depending on the core product (it means apparel) they also on the service encounter which is the time when the customer interacts directly with the sales people and the store's elements.
 In this regard, it is vital for retailers to acquire knowledge of the factors that determine the relationship quality between service encounter and the customer, in the quest for customer loyalty.
-A company's success in being able to retain its customers will depend very much company on how а can successfully add value to its customers' shopping experience.
-The findings of Ramavah and Leen (2013) described trust and satisfaction were the two elements for the quality of relationship.
-Within their study they explained five variables which influence for the satisfaction such as physical aspects, reliability, personal interaction, problem-solving and policy.
+A company's success in being able to retain its customers will depend very much company how a successfully add value to its customers' shopping experience.
+The findings of Ramayah and Leen (2013) described trust and satisfaction were the two elements for the quality of relationship.
+Within their study they explained five variables which influence for satisfaction such as physical aspects, reliability, personal interaction, problem-solving and policy.

 Within their study they explained those five variables with the help of others studies.
-The study of determinations of relationship quality and loyalty in personalized services bv Shamdasani and Balakrishnan (2000) exhibits Reliability and personal interaction and problemsolving are the social factors involving the salespeople who are within a store's environment.
-Reliability is viewed as a combination of keeping promises and performing the services right.
+The study of of relationship determinations quality and loyalty personalized services bv Shamdasani and Balakrishnan (2000) exhibits Reliability and personal interaction and problemsolving are the social factors involving the salespeople who are within a store's environment.
+Reliability is viewed combination of keeping promises and performing the services right.
 Personal interaction involves two sub dimensions such as service personnel inspiring confidence and being courteous.
 Problem solving addresses the handling of returns and exchanges as well as complaints.
-Therefore, the service contact personnel's characteristics such as friendliness, confidence, honesty, expertise and knowledge of customers are important as they strongly influence relationship quality.
+Therefore, the service contact personnel's such characteristics friendliness, confidence, honesty, expertise and knowledge customers are important as they strongly influence relationship quality.